The unrolled quantum group inside Lusztig's quantum group of divided powers: Introduction

 \section{Introduction}

-Unrolled quantum groups are certain Hopf algebras that are important in quantum topology \cite{GPT09}\cite{CGP15}\cite{GP16}.
-They are used to construct topological invariants from non-semisimple tensor categories, here the representation category of versions of quantum groups at an even root of unity.
-This approach is in particular able to recover the Reshetikhin-Turaev invariant \cite{RT91}.
+Unrolled quantum groups are certain Hopf algebras that were introduced in the context of quantum topology \cite{GPT09,CGP15,GP16}.
+They are used to construct topological invariants from non-semisimple tensor categories, more precisely the representation category of versions of quantum groups at a root of unity $q$ of even order $\ell$.
+This approach is in particular able to recover the Reshetikhin-Turaev invariant of $3$-manifolds \cite{RT91}. \\

+The idea of ``unrolling'' addresses the following problem: For modules over the small quantum group $u_q(\g)$ at an $\ell$-th root of unity, the action of the group elements $K_\alpha$ in the Cartan part cannot distinuish weight spaces $V_\lambda,V_\mu$, for which $\lambda-\mu$ is a multiple of $\ell$ of fundamental coweights.
+For even $\ell$ this effect causes additional problems: The braiding factor $q^{(\mu,\lambda)}$ is not a well-defined bimultiplicative map on the finite group of weights modulo $\ell$.
+Indeed, for even $\ell$ the small quantum group does not necessarily admit a braiding \cite{KS11}.

-The basic idea of unrolling is to decompose in every representation the eigenspaces $V_{\psi}$ of the group elements in the quantum group into different weight space $\bigoplus_{q^\lambda=\psi} V_\lambda$.
-This is done by taking the semidirect product of the quantum group with the Cartan part of the corresponding Lie algebra.
-The theory is successfully worked out for $\sl_2$, the concept of unrolling has been generalized to higher rank Lie algebras in \cite{GP16} and the unrolling construction has been categorically conceptualized and generalized to Nichols algebras of diagonal type in \cite{AS17}. \\
+On way to remedy this is to introduce an \emph{unrolled quantum group}, which is roughly the semidirect product of the quantum group with the Cartan part of the corresponding Lie algebra, which acts differently on each weight space (an alternative remedy is to accept the appearance of nontrivial associators, see Section 4).
+This theory of unrolling has been successfully worked out for $\sl_2$ in its quantum topology application, it has been generalized to higher rank Lie algebras in \cite{GP16} and to Nichols algebras of diagonal type in \cite{AS17}. \\

-The main result of this letter is to realizes the unrolled small quantum group inside Lusztig's quantum group of divided powers $U_q^\L(\g)$.
-This is an infinite-dimensional Hopf algebras constructed by specialization.
-It fits into a Hopf algebra extension, see \cite{Lus90}\cite{A96} for $q$ odd and for $G_2$ not divisible by $3$, which was generalized in \cite{Len14} to divisible cases (as in this article) where the dual Lie algebra appears:
+The main result of this letter is to prove that the unrolled small quantum group appears as a Hopf subalgebra in Lusztig's quantum group of divided powers $U_q^\L(\g)$.
+This is an infinite-dimensional Hopf algebras constructed by specialization, which admits a Hopf algebra homomorphism

+In the commonly known case $2\nmid\ell$ (and $3\nmid \ell$ for $G_2$) this result holds for $\g^{(\ell)}=\g$ \cite{Lus90,A96}, while in divisible cases we have $\g^{(\ell)}=\g^\vee$ the Langlands dual Lie algebra, or a variant thereof including an additional symmetric braiding, as discussed in the end of Section 2. \\